 The Calendars of Wills and Administrations

 The Calendar entries record the name, address, occupation, date of death and often the name of the executor.
 A search of the Calendar can sometimes be faster than searching the civil death index.
-A detailed description of this holding and how to access the calendars online can be found here on the National Archives website.

 A will proved after 1901 may not have been lodged in the Public Records Office and may have escaped the 1922 fire.
 A copy of a will proved after 1901 can be ordered through the Timeline Genealogy Clerk, provided there is a Calendar entry for the deceased.